What is swimmer's ear?

 During treatment, you should also:

 - avoid getting your ear canal wet — check with your doctor when you can go swimming or participate in water activities, and wear a shower cap while bathing or showering

 - avoid inserting anything into your ear canal, including cotton buds

 - drying your ear canal with a hairdryer — keep the hairdryer on low heat and at least 30 cm away from your ear canal

 - using earplugs while swimming

 - avoiding swimming in dirty or polluted water

 - tilting your head after swimming to remove as much water as possible from your ear canals

-- not inserting cotton buds or other objects into your ears
+- not inserting cotton buds, other objects or your fingers into your ears